eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### How can I make the simulation run faster?

-- make sure there are [no unwanted jams](#the_simulation_has_lots_of_jamsdeadlocks_what_can_i_do) The more vehicles there are in the simulion, the slower it gets.
+- make sure there are [no unwanted jams](#the_simulation_has_lots_of_jamsdeadlocks_what_can_i_do) The more vehicles there are in the simulation, the slower it gets.
 - if your network is very large, build it with option --no-internal-links ([simplified intersection model](Simulation/Intersections.md#internal_links))
 - If you are using trips or periodic rerouting, enable [parallel routing](Demand/Automatic_Routing.md#parallelization)
-- use the default step-lenght of 1s (using **--step-length 0.1** slows down the simulation by a factor of 10)
+- use the default step-length of 1s (using **--step-length 0.1** slows down the simulation by a factor of 10)
 - if your simulation is very larger. consider using the [mesoscopic simulation model](Simulation/Meso.md)
 - see below for further tips on slow-down